Carlos Mendes (soccer): Rochester Raging Rhinos

+New York Red Bulls

-Mendes signed with the MetroStars before the start of the 2005 season, and became the starter in central defense, filling the position formerly held by Eddie Pope.
+Mendes signed with the MetroStars of Major League Soccer (MLS) before the start of the 2005 season, and became the starter in central defense, filling the position formerly held by Eddie Pope.
 During the 2006 MLS campaign Mendes started every game on the season but one, which was due to caution point accumulation.
 For his efforts, he was voted team Defender of the Year by members of the soccer media.

-Mendes continued his solid play anchoring the clubs backline during the early part of the 2007 season with New York Red Bulls.
+Mendes continued his solid play anchoring the clubs backline during the early part of the 2007 season with the New York Red Bulls.
 However, he fell out of favor with coach Bruce Arena and was in and out of the lineup during the latter part of the season.
 He concluded the campaign appearing in 23 matches (19 starts), his lowest totals since joining the club.
 For the 2008 season Mendes was converted into a defensive midfielder and appeared in 17 regular season matches.
-He returned to central defense in the MLS Playoffs starting in the club's 1–0 victory over Real Salt Lake, helping the club reach its first ever MLS Cup Final.
-2009 was an injury plagued season for Mendes as he was limited to 12 league appearances.
+He returned to central defense in the MLS playoffs starting in the club's 1–0 victory over Real Salt Lake, helping the club reach its first ever MLS Cup final.
+2009 was an injury plagued regular season for Mendes as he was limited to 12 league appearances.
 Mendes began the 2010 season recuperating from his injury problems, once fully fit he replaced Mike Petke as Hans Backe's first choice center back pairing with first year player Tim Ream.
 On October 21, 2010, Mendes helped Red Bulls record its 13th clean sheet of the season in a 2–0 victory over New England Revolution which clinched the regular season Eastern Conference title.

 On March 26, 2011, Mendes became the sixth New York player to hit 10,000 MLS minutes played for the club.
 By season's end he had moved into second place on the all-time franchise list in games played, games started, and minutes played.

+Columbus Crew

 On November 30, 2011, the Red Bulls declined the 2012 option on Mendes's contract, making him eligible for the 2011 MLS Re-Entry Draft.
 On December 5, 2011, Mendes was selected by Columbus Crew in stage 1 of the MLS Re-Entry Draft.
 The Crew immediately picked up his option.